Information on childcare for service families within the UK and overseas.

 15 and 30 hours free childcare

-In MOD nursery settings overseas parents with children aged 3 and 4 years old can access 15 or 30 hours free childcare (depending on eligibility) free of charge.
-30 hours free childcare DIN 2017DIN01-122 applies when registering for the additional entitlement.
-(DINS are only accessible by MOD personnel.)
+In MOD nursery settings overseas parents with children aged 3 and 4 years old can access 15 or 30 hours free childcare (depending on eligibility).
+30 hours free childcare 2021DIN01-085 applies when registering for the additional entitlement.
+(DINs are only accessible by MOD personnel.)

 Applications should be forwarded to the relevant setting or school for approval and recording.

-The Childcare Voucher scheme is a salary scheme open to new joiners until 31 August 2018.
+The Childcare Voucher scheme is a salary sacrifice scheme, which closed to new joiners in October 2018.

-Childcare vouchers can only be used at nurseries or childminders which are MOD approved, regulated and inspected.
+Childcare vouchers can only be used at nurseries or childminders that are MOD approved, regulated and inspected.

-Parents can visit the Childcare Choices website to register.
-TFC can only be used at nurseries or childminders which are MOD approved (regulated and inspected).
+TFC can only be used at nurseries or childminders that are MOD approved (regulated and inspected).
 There are also some rest of the world locations where TFC is not currently available.
-DIN 2018DIN01-011 applies.
+DIN 2021DIN01-075 applies.

 Universal Infant Free School Meals